-Arnab Goswami detained by Mumbai Police in 2018 abetment to suicide case
+Arnab Goswami detained in 2018 abetment to suicide case, Union ministers criticise police action

 The case pertains to the death of Anvay Naik, managing director of Concorde Designs Private Limited, in 2018 over irregularities in payment of dues.